 Quite frankly, I think there are risks associated with Olympus withdrawing from the Imaging Business.
-It is not that we do not want to quit this business, but rather that we believe that we should not quit this business.
+It is not that we do not want to quit this business, but rather that we believe that we should not guit this business.
 To validate this belief, it is vital that the Imaging Business becomes able to generate a profit on an individual business basis.
 However, given our corporate constitution and scale as well as the uncertain nature of market changes, stably generating earnings will not be easy.
 It was for this reason that we moved away from the prior in-house company system to adopt a matrix style of business operation.
 Under this structure, we have established new divisions for new businesses, subsequently creating new business models, which will be utilized to grow the lens business by taking advantage of our imaging technologies.
 This approach will require us to use all of our assets, including our human resources, in a more effective manner.
 I believe it is crucial for us to demonstrate the value of these operations through this approach, and this endeavor will take time.
-As the CFO of Olympus, I feel that improving asset efficiency and linking this efficiency to our business activities will be a matter of utmost importance results will be generated and on what schedule these results will appear.
+As the CFO of Olympus, I feel that improving asset efficiency and linking this efficiency to our business activities will be a matter of utmost importance.

+Looking at the targets for the five years of 16CSP, it is my opinion that the targets for the latter half of the plan are of the most importance.
+The first half of the plan, I believe, is somewhat of a preparation phase in which higher levels of capital will be invested.
+With regard to the second half, however, there is still much that is unknown, such as what type of results will be generated and on what schedule these results will appear.
 For this reason, if you have defined key performance indicators, such as those for determining if asset efficiency in each field of the Medical Business is being properly controlled, it will be easier for management to converse with the stock market.
 That in turn will ease investors and analysts, such as us, into understanding that the Company's initiatives are heading in the appropriate direction during the first half of the plan, even when we are still unable to see the top line and income growth that these initiatives will create.
 You mentioned that, from your perspective as CFO, asset efficiency will be a matter of utmost importance.
 However, with the matrix style of business operation, it might not be clear what to think of the asset efficiency levels of each individual business.
 The Companywide target for ROE has been defined as 15%, and I believe that this target should be focused on.
 With regard to whether or not individual businesses have sufficient asset efficiency or if this efficiency is increasing, perhaps it would be enough to know the level of asset efficiency for the Medical Business as a whole.